 Supporting each other’s development through a global partnership

-In the second unit, ‘Supporting each other’s development through a global partnership’, students examine the Millennium Development Goals to understand the overall issues that global society is facing.
+In this reflection ‘Supporting each other’s development through a global partnership’, students examine the Millennium Development Goals to understand the overall issues that global society is facing.
 They then focus on the specific issues facing Maciene School, in particular the education and experience of female students.

 What are the issues in Maciene school?

 - Understand the issues that affect the Maciene School

 - Analyse the ways in which those issues could be solved

 Introduce the theme using the Maciene issues Powerpoint Unit 2 Lesson 2 Issues in Maciene

 Pupils discuss the following questions in pairs:

 - What would be different about a school day without any computer access?

 - What would you find hardest to cope with?
 Why?